 Operation Family Caregiver (OFC) provides free and confidential support to the families of those who have served our nation.
-We help the families of returning service members and veterans adjust to the "new normal" by coping more effectively with problems they never imagined.
-Our specially trained coaches help military families learn how to overcome the obstacles they face and to manage any challenges that might come along.
+They help the families of returning service members and veterans adjust to the "new normal" by coping more effectively with problems they never imagined.
+Their specially trained coaches help military families learn how to overcome the obstacles they face and to manage any challenges that might come along.

 OFC coaches work for local, community-based organizations, not the military, and will visit the caregiver's home, or meet by phone/Skype, to customize a 16- to 24-week program that is unique to each family.
 Together, caregivers and their coaches develop strategies that can help them get through the tough times and make plans for how to manage over the long term.